 One person will oversee each trip conducted by the school.
 When seating is arranged on bus trips, it will be the same for the trip out and the trip back.
-Seatbelt must always be used.
+Seatbelt must be used at all times.

 NEW POLICIES OR POLICY CHANGE